Stalemate: Etymology and usage

 The first recorded use of stalemate is from 1765.
 It is a compounding of Middle English stale and mate (meaning checkmate).
 Stale is probably derived from Anglo-French estale meaning "standstill", a cognate of "stand" and "stall", both ultimately derived from the Proto-Indo-European root *sta-.
 The first recorded use in a figurative sense is in 1885.

 Stalemate has become a widely used metaphor for other situations where there is a conflict or contest between two parties, such as war or political negotiations, and neither side is able to achieve victory, resulting in what is also called an impasse, a deadlock, or a Mexican standoff.
 Chess writers note that this usage is a misnomer because, unlike in chess, the situation is often a temporary one that is ultimately resolved, even if it seems currently intractable.
 The term "stalemate" is sometimes used incorrectly as a generic term for a draw in chess.
 While draws are common, they are rarely the direct result of stalemate.

 Examples

-With Black to move, Black is stalemated in diagrams 1 to 4.
+With Black to move, Black is stalemated in diagrams 1 to 5.
 Stalemate is an important factor in the endgame – the endgame setup in diagram 1, for example, quite frequently is relevant in play (see King and pawn versus king endgame).
 The position in diagram 1 occurred in an 1898 game between Amos Burn and Harry Pillsbury and also in a 1925 game between Savielly Tartakower and Richard Réti.
 The same position, except shifted to the e-, occurred in a 2009 game between Gata Kamsky and Vladimir Kramnik.

 The position in diagram 3 is an example of a pawn drawing against a queen.
 Stalemates of this sort can often save a player from losing an apparently hopeless position (see Queen versus pawn endgame).

+The position in diagram 5 is a special kind of stalemate, in which no move is possible even if one ignores the need to avoid self-check.
+George P. Jelliss has called this type of stalemate a deadlock.
+Adding a White knight on f2 would produce a checklock: a checkmate position where no moves are possible, even if one ignores the need to avoid self-check.
+In general, positions with no moves at all available (even ignoring the need to avoid self-check) are called locks.